walmir2016/demo/README.md

 - [`Portainer`](https://portainer.io) - Kubernetes Orchestration Portal.
 - [`Linode`](https://www.linode.com) - Cloud (Newark/USA) where the cluster manager is installed.
 - [`Cloudflare`](https://www.cloudflare.com) - CDN platform used to store DNS entries.

-### 8. DAST (Black-box testing) and RASP (Runtime Application Self-Protection)
-We are doing this phase outside the pipeline but it can be incorporated in the future.
-The tools/services used are:
-- [`Contrast Security`](https://www.contrastsecurity.com/) - Services that protects and checks vulnerabilities.

 Comments
 --------